AY2324S2-CS2113-W12-2/tp/docs/team/alvinnnnnnnnnn.md

 3. Created `LogBMI`, `LogHeight`, `LogWeight`, `UserDetails`, `UserDetailsList` inside `userdetails` package, so users can log their height and weight, and will be given their BMI
-4. Improved `MealTask` and `LogExercise` class to make easier for the user to understand the contents when they input the command `list`
+4. Improved `LogMeal` and `LogExercise` class to make easier for the user to understand the contents when they input the command `list`
 5. Improved logging of height, weight and goals to allow users to be able to exit the program halfway, and when the users relaunch the program they will be able to pick up from wherever they left off
+6. Fixed bugs in `Parser` to take into account for human error, where users input spaces before and after `e` and `d` for `LogExercise`
+7. Fixed bugs in `Parser` to take into account for human error, where users input spaces before and after `m` and `d` for `LogMeal`
+8. Fixed bugs in `Parser` to take into account for human error, where users input spaces before and after `w` for `LogWater`

 #### Contributions to User Guide
 1. Added on features to the `command summary` part